 For most of the twentieth century, the Catholic Church controlled the domains of health, education and welfare in Ireland.
-This legacy has resulted in a long history of opposition to "socialised medicine"136, which pre-dates Irish independence.
+This legacy has resulted in a long history of opposition to "socialised medicine" which pre-dates Irish independence.
 This opposition came from both the Catholic Church and the medical profession.
 Consequently, while many European countries like France and the UK introduced healthcare systems funded by taxation and free at the point of entry following World War II, Ireland did not.
 Meanwhile, from the 1960s onwards, the Catholic Church began to alter its views around healthcare and came to understand it as a human right.
 However, the medical profession still did not and continued to oppose reforms.
 For example, hospital consultants threatened to strike to prevent free hospital care in 1973.
-It was not until 1991 that universal free hospital care was introduced, which was a response to campaigning from the trade union movement137.
-This change, however, was not extended to primary care services such as GP care138.
+It was not until 1991 that universal free hospital care was introduced, which was a response to campaigning from the trade union movement 137.
+This change, however, was not extended to primary care services such as GP care 138

-The privatisation of healthcare services was cemented into healthcare policy in the 2000s by the Progressive Democrats (who were in coalition with Fianna Fail), with an ideological interest in a marketbased solution to all policy areas, similar to the thinking of Reagan and Thatcher.
-As a consequence, tax subsidies were also diverted to the construction of private hospitals and the private health insurance industry was opened to competition139.
-This increased competition gave the for-profit sector more 135 Wren M.A. and Connnolly S., (2017).
-A European late starter: lessons from the history of reform in Irish health care, Health economics, Policy and Law, 1-19, pp. 2-3.
+The privatisation of healthcare services was cemented into healthcare policy in the 2000s by the Progressive Democrats (who were in coalition with Fianna Fail), with an ideological interest in a market-based solution to all policy areas, similar to the thinking of Reagan and Thatcher.
+As a consequence, tax subsidies were also diverted to the construction of private hospitals and the private health insurance industry was opened to competition.
+This increased competition gave the for-profit sector more

+Wren M.A. and Connnolly S., (2017).
+A European late starter: lessons from the history of reform in Irish health care, Health economics, Policy and Law, 1-19. pp. 2-3.

-136 The provision of medical and hospital care for all by means of public funds.
+The provision of medical and hospital care for all by means of public funds.

-137 Wren, M.A., (2003).
+Wren, M.A., (2003).
 Unhealthy State- Anatomy of a sick society, Dublin: New Island.

-138 Ruane, F., (2010).
+&lt;sup>138 Ruane, F., (2010).
 Report of the expert group on resource allocation and financing in the health sector.
-Dublin, Ireland: Department of Health and Children.
+Dublin, Ireland: Department of Health and Children scope to grow and to become influential stakeholders as lobbyists on healthcare policy.

-139 The Voluntary Health Insurance Board was created in 1957 under the Voluntary Health Insurance Act.
+The Voluntary Health Insurance Board was created in 1957 under the Voluntary Health Insurance Act.
 VHI held a monopoly in the provision of private health insurance until the late 90s, early 2000s.
 It is a statutory corporation and its members are appointed by the Minister for Health.